DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxFilterBuilder/1 Configuration/allowHierarchicalFields.md

 ---
 ---
 ##### shortDescription
-Specifies whether the widget can display hierarchical data fields.
+Specifies whether the UI component can display hierarchical data fields.

 ---
 #####See Also#####